aladin01011/requirement-analysis/README.md

 Focuses on reviewing and confirming requirements with stakeholders to ensure they are accurate, complete, and feasible.

 Helps detect ambiguities, inconsistencies, or contradictions before development begins

+🧩 Types of Requirements
+In software development, requirements are generally classified into two main categories: Functional Requirements and Non-functional Requirements.
+Both are essential for delivering a complete and usable system.

+✅ Functional Requirements
+Definition:
+Functional requirements define what the system should do—they describe the core functions, features, and interactions the software must support.

+Examples for a Booking Management Project:

+ -Users must be able to search for available properties by location and date.

+ -The system should allow user registration and login with authentication.

+ -Users can book a property, and the system should confirm the reservation.

+ -Admins must be able to add, update, or delete property listings.

+ -Users should receive email notifications for booking confirmations and cancellations.

+🛠 Non-functional Requirements
+Definition:
+Non-functional requirements specify how the system should perform.
+They relate to quality attributes such as performance, usability, security, and reliability.

+Examples for a Booking Management Project:

+ -The website must load within 2 seconds for 90% of user interactions.

+ -The system should support up to 10,000 concurrent users without performance degradation.

+ -All user data must be encrypted and stored securely in compliance with GDPR.

+ -The platform should maintain 99.9% uptime throughout the year.

+ -The interface must be accessible on mobile devices and screen readers.